Cerium: Applications

-Cerium has two main applications, both of which use CeO_{2}.
+Cerium has two main applications, both of which use CeO2.
 The industrial application of ceria is for polishing, especially chemical-mechanical planarization (CMP).
-In its other main application, CeO_{2} is used to decolorize glass.
+In its other main application, CeO2 is used to decolorize glass.
 It functions by converting green-tinted ferrous impurities to nearly colorless ferric oxides.
 Ceria has also been used as a substitute for its radioactive congener thoria, for example in the manufacture of electrodes used in gas tungsten arc welding, where cerium as an alloying element improves arc stability and ease of starting while decreasing burn-off.

 Gas mantles and pyrophoric alloys

 The first use of cerium was in gas mantles, invented by Austrian chemist Carl Auer von Welsbach.
 In 1885, he had previously experimented with mixtures of magnesium, lanthanum, and yttrium oxides, but these gave green-tinted light and were unsuccessful.
 Six years later, he discovered that pure thorium oxide produced a much better, though blue, light, and that mixing it with cerium dioxide resulted in a bright white light.
 Cerium dioxide also acts as a catalyst for the combustion of thorium oxide.

 This resulted in commercial success for von Welsbach and his invention, and created great demand for thorium.
 Its production resulted in a large amount of lanthanides being simultaneously extracted as by-products.
 Applications were soon found for them, especially in the pyrophoric alloy known as "mischmetal" composed of 50% cerium, 25% lanthanum, and the remainder being the other lanthanides, that is used widely for lighter flints.
 Usually iron is added to form the alloy ferrocerium, also invented by von Welsbach.
 Due to the chemical similarities of the lanthanides, chemical separation is not usually required for their applications, such as the addition of mischmetal to steel as an inclusion modifier to improve mechanical properties, or as catalysts for the cracking of petroleum.
 This property of cerium saved the life of writer Primo Levi at the Auschwitz concentration camp, when he found a supply of ferrocerium alloy and bartered it for food.